MapsPeople/docs/src/map/displaying-objects/location-details-android.md

 ---
-title: Show Location Details
+title: Location Details for Android
 eleventyNavigation:
-  parent: android-v3-guides
+  parent: map-displaying-objects
+  key: map-displaying-objects-location-details-android
-  key: Show Location Details
+  title: Location Details for Android
-  order: 150
+  order: 100
 ---

 This is an example of displaying some details of a MapsIndoors location